Skogkatt-L/ASCII-Nobeta/README.md

 npm -v
 ```

-- If NodeJS and npm install correctly, you can install yarn by npm, with the following command:
+- If NodeJS and npm install correctly, you can install yarn with the following command:
 ```
 sudo apt remove -y cmdtest
 sudo apt remove -y yarn